Rotator Cuff Calcific Tendinitis

 What is Rotator Cuff Calcific Tendonitis?

 Calcific tendonitis is a condition that causes the formation of a small, usually about 1-2 centimetre size, calcium deposit within the tendons of the rotator cuff.
-These deposits are usually found in patients at least 30-40 years old, and have a higher incidence in diabetics.
+These deposits are usually found in patients at least 30-40 years old and have a higher incidence in diabetics.
 The calcium deposits are not always painful, and even when painful they will often spontaneously resolve after a period of one to four weeks.

 What Causes Calcific Tendonitis?

 The cause of calcium deposits within the rotator cuff tendon (calcific tendonitis) is not entirely understood.
-Different ideas have been suggested, including blood supply and aging of the tendon, but the evidence to support these conclusions is not clear.
+Different ideas have been suggested, including blood supply and ageing of the tendon, but the evidence to support these conclusions is not clear.